Fishing Lake Superior

 Lake trout and steelhead continue as popular target species but winter anglers also concentrate on perch, whitefish and burbot.
 Jumbo perch range from 10 to 14 inches and travel in schools.
 Perch generally provide fast action and high yields making them a popular species for family fishing.
 Plus there are several outfitters renting heated ice fishing shacks set up over perch beds.

 Overlooking Lake Superior near the mouth of the famous Nipigon River, Quebec Lodge is a well-established trout headquarters.
-Anglers stay in the comfort of a 4,000 square foot historic log lodge built in 1937 as a retreat for executives of a local paper mill to experience fly fishing or spin casting to trophy brook trout amidst the uniquely spectacular flat-topped rock formations that contain the fabled waters of the Nipigon River.
+Anglers stay in the comfort of a 4,000-square-foot historic log lodge built in 1937 as a retreat for executives of a local paper mill to experience fly fishing or spin casting to trophy brook trout amid the uniquely spectacular flat-topped rock formations that contain the fabled waters of the Nipigon River.

-Located amongst the offshore islands that delineate Nipigon Bay from Lake Superior, an hour-long water taxi ride takes anglers to Bowman Island Lodge.
-Built on remote waters that relatively few anglers ever visit, the lodge offers guided and self-guided fishing for coaster brook trout and lake trout amongst the protected waters of the islands, bays, coves and inlets of St. Ignace and Simpson Islands.
+Located among the offshore islands that delineate Nipigon Bay from Lake Superior, an hour-long water taxi ride takes anglers to Bowman Island Lodge.
+Built on remote waters that relatively few anglers ever visit, the lodge offers guided and self-guided fishing for coaster brook trout and lake trout among the protected waters of the islands, bays, coves and inlets of St. Ignace and Simpson Islands.